damoeb/kalipo/TASKS.md

 --

-at first, render just a stub. create a directive that will render the full comment when visible

-basic comment renderer template (file) to be used in achievements and likes improve notifications (link to referred resource)
+improve notifications (link to referred resource)

-sys: [docker, snort, nagios], elastic search
-- Achievements: stackoverflow zeigt die die rep upgrades an wie soundcloud die notifications

-discuss/moderate/monitor/notifications/browse
-pageable for all lists

 - Live stats: 93 users viewing
 - Details of Thread with Stats e.g. http://www.mixcloud.com/stats/